milesdwilliams15/Teaching/DPR 201/Notes/02_selecting_on_the_dv.md

 useful (certainly not actionable).

 A lot of people slip into selecting on the DV when trying to make correlational (even causal) claims.
-This is partially a handicap of talking about these things in plain English.
+This is partly a handicap of talking about these things in plain English.
 I have to admit, I had to think carefully about claims 1-5 above before I knew with certainty which dealt with correlations and which didn’t.

+As pointed out in *Thinking Clearly with Data*, organizational/structural pressures may force researchers into selecting on the DV as well.
+Take the 2012 Republican party which did an “autopsy” after Romney lost the U.S. Presidential election.
+The autopsy-style of analysis is a prime example of selecting on the DV but one nonetheless that many political parties or corporations are tempted to do.

 The dead give-away that a claim or analysis is predicated on selecting on the DV is that it starts with some phenomenon or outcome and then